Banksia grossa: Flowers

+Seeds

 The seeds of Banksia grossa are the largest of all the species of the series Abietinae.
 Measuring 2.8–3.9 cm long, they are made up of a cuneate (wedge-shaped) seed body, 1.4–1.8 cm long by 0.4–0.9 cm wide, and a 2.7–3.3 cm wide wing.
 The woody separator is the same shape as the seed, with an impression where the seed body lies next to it.
 The bright green cotyledons are obovate and can be either convex or concave, measuring 1.6 to 2.2 cm long by 0.9 to 1.2 cm wide.
 These arise from a stocky seedling stem, known as the hypocotyl, which is reddish and covered in short hairs.
 The auricles of the cotyledons are 2 mm long.
 Seedling leaves arise 0.6 to 0.8 cm beyond the cotyledons and are oppositely arranged.
 Linear, they are 1.4 to 1.6 cm long with recurved margins and are covered in white hair.
 The stem remains reddish.
 Subsequent leaf pairs are successively longer.